BYUHPC/sci-comp-course/project/phase8.md

 ## Quirks

 There are some limitations on the C++ you can successfully compile for GPUs with `nvc++`.
-[Only heap memory can be automatically managed](https://developer.nvidia.com/blog/accelerating-standard-c-with-gpus-using-stdpar/); this won't likely be a problem, since `std::vector`s are stored on the heap.
-One that is much more likely to bite you is the requirement that these heap data members **should be captured in the kernel function by pointer**, then indexed raw; this is shown in the example above, where indexing is manual and `x=x.data()` captures `x` as a pointer.
+[Only heap memory can be automatically managed](https://developer.nvidia.com/blog/accelerating-standard-c-with-gpus-using-stdpar/), but this won't likely be a problem since `std::vector`s store their data on the heap.
+One that is much more likely to bite you is the requirement that these heap data members **should be captured in the kernel function by pointer**, then indexed raw; this is shown in the example above, where indexing is manual and `x=x.data()` makes `x` a pointer within the kernel.